whereistanya/dotfiles/README.md

 ## Install

-xmonad: a beautiful tiling window manager that stays out of your way
+* xmonad: a beautiful tiling window manager that stays out of your way
-xmobar: a simple status bar
+* xmobar: a simple status bar
-trayer: a system tray you can put things in
+* trayer: a system tray you can put things in
-redshift-gtk: colour temperature adjuster
+* redshift-gtk: colour temperature adjuster
-autocutset: keep the X clipboard and the cutbuffer in sync
+* autocutset: keep the X clipboard and the cutbuffer in sync
+* xbacklight: for changing the screen brightness

+I also use pulsevolume.sh from https://github.com/bchurchill/xmonad-pulsevolume for adjusting volume.

-## Put configs at:
+## Put configs in place:

 /usr/share/xsessions/xmonad.desktop
 ~/startxmonad